-In order to help ensure the on-going fitness and propriety of those employees in SMFs or Certification Regime Roles, MICL conducts an annual Fit and Proper Assessment.
+To help ensure the on-going fitness and propriety of those employees in SMFs or Certification Regime Roles, MICL conducts an annual Fit and Proper Assessment.

 The assessment is completed by all employees designated as SMFs or Certification Regime Roles.
 This process is supported by: